The Best Myanmar Itinerary In 2 Weeks

 It is a 5-mile walk around the lake.
 Parks are all over the lake's edges and very good for a walk, a picnic or relaxation since it's never too crowded.

 Wooden boardwalks are also found over the lake.
-It is best to walk around when the sun's not shining too hot, so in the early morning or late afternoon, all depending on what time you arrive into Yangon.
+It is best to walk around when the sun's not shining too hot, so in the early morning or late afternoon, depending on what time you arrive in Yangon.

 Fo lunchtime or an afternoon snack, stroll through the centre of Yangon down to the historic Bogyoke Aung San Market and get a snack or shop for artisanal Burmese handicrafts, colourful longyis, and whatever else you need before you head off on your trip.
 Remember that Yangon is the biggest city in Myanmar and if you need to buy anything before taking off, your best bet is here.

-Around downtown there are also many little restaurants where you can try Mohingya, Myanmar's national dish containing rice noodle and fish soup.
+Around downtown, there are also many little restaurants where you can try Rohingya, Myanmar's national dish containing rice noodles and fish soup.

 When in Yangon, you will have to spend at least half a day visiting Myanmar's top destination, the majestic Shwedagon Pagoda.
 It is an absolute highlight of Yangon!
 As a vast temple complex gleaming in gold hues, it is a place of worship (you have to leave your shoes outside) but also a community center where people can get together and enjoy each others company.